nick42d/youtui/README.md

 - The Reqwest library requires ssl - `libssl-dev` on Ubuntu or `openssl-devel` on Fedora.
 ### Limitations
 - The Rodio library used for playback does not currently support seeking or checking progress although there are PRs in progress for both.
 Progress updates are currently emulated with a ticker and may be slightly out, and seeking is not yet implemented.
-## Coding constraints
-App has been designed for me to learn Rust, and therefore I have implemented the following constraints to learn some features.
-I am aware these may not be the most efficient ways to code.
-1. Avoid shared mutable state:
-The app will avoid shared mutable state primitives such as Mutex and RefCell and instead communicate via messaging.
-1. Concurrency over parralelism:
-Where possible, the app will use use an asynchronous mode of operation (such as futures::join! and tokio::select) over parallel equivalents such as tokio::spawn and thread::spawn.
-1. Avoid cloning: Where possible, the app will avoid cloning as a method to beat the borrow checker.
-Instead, we will try to safely borrow.
-1. Encode state into the type system: Where possible use the type system to represent actions that are not possible in the current state.
 ## Roadmap
 ### Application
 - [ ] Offline cache